greydanus/greydanus.github.io/2023-02-13-ncf-six-experiments.md

 layout: post
 comments: true
 title:  "Six Experiments in Action Minimization"
-excerpt: "We obtain dynamics for six different physical systems, including a double pendulum and a gas simulation, by minimizing the action."
+excerpt: "Using action minimization, we obtain dynamics for six different physical systems including a double pendulum and a gas with a Lennard-Jones potential."
 date:   2023-02-16 6:50:00
 mathjax: true
 author: Sam Greydanus, Tim Strang, and Isabella Caruso